bbatsov/batsov.com/about.md

 I've always struggled to write about myself, so I'll just list here some random trivia that might give you some idea about the type of person I am:

 - I got my first computer in 1998.
-It cost $1011 and it had a Pentium II Klamath @ 300 Mhz CPU, 32 GB of RAM, 5.1 GB HDD and a Diamond Viper V330 GPU (with 4MB of memory).
-I didn't plan to do any programming on it.
+It cost $1011 and it had a Pentium II Klamath @ 300 Mhz CPU, 32 MB of RAM, a Quantum Fireball 5.1 GB HDD and a Diamond Viper V330 GPU (with 4MB of memory and 3D acceleration).
+I didn't plan to do much (any) programming on it.
 - I studied CS in high-school, but I didn't really think I'd end up as a programmer.
 Programming felt like something quite boring when I was a kid.
 - Cinema's one of my biggest obsessions.
 I've been a devoted movie-goer since 1995, when I went to see "Toy Story".
 - When I was little I thought that all you need in life in an unlimited supply of chocolate and bananas.
 Turned out I was wrong.